allisons/allisons.github.io/_posts/2024-04-09-Unifying-Tone.md

 #### Your audience and intent molds your content and your structure.

 Knowing who your audience is and what you are hoping to accomplish tells you what needs to be in the presentation and what order you need to be presenting to them.
 How long should you talk?
 What kind of introduction or background information do you have to provide?
 What are their expectations from you?
 Are they in a hurry?
 Are you fighting distractions?
-This is also where we decide if we're talking about the kind of presentation where you stand up in front of a group and say words at them in front of static slides, if you're giving a speech, narrativing a video, pre-recording a webinar or some other genre of presentation.
+This is also where we decide if we're talking about the kind of presentation where you stand up in front of a group and say words at them in front of static slides, if you're giving a speech, narrating a video, pre-recording a webinar or some other genre of presentation.

 #### Your content and your structure and your audience and your intent mold your tone.